How To Balance Hormones During Menopause

 Why Do Hormonal Imbalances Occur During Menopause?

-The most common symptoms of hormone imbalance during menopause are:
+During menopause, the most common types of hormone imbalances occur with estrogen and progesterone.
+The most common symptoms of hormone imbalance during menopause include¹:

 • Hot flashes